silogen/docs/docs/login.md

 ## Other login measures

-The AMD Enterprise AI Suite can be modified to utilize other login methods, such as working in an internal network through a VPN.
+{{ name }} can be modified to utilize other login methods, such as working in an internal network through a VPN.